saharNooby/lua-js-syntax/README.md

 If the destination file was not specified, resulting code will be written to `stdout`.

-Any errors will result in non-zero exit code and stacktraces printed into `stderr`.
+Any errors will result in non-zero exit code and stacktraces printed to `stderr`.

 ## Testing